anshap1719/nggo/README.md

-# NGGO (WIP)
+# NGGO

 A CLI tool for working with Angular + Go projects.
-Currently under development.

 ## Prerequisites
 - You must have Go installed and GOPATH & GOBIN setup properly